influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/client-libraries/go.md

 ## Get started using Go to query InfluxDB

-The following example shows how to use Go with the `influxdb3-go` module to create a client and query an {{% cloud-name %}} database.
+The following example shows how to use Go with the `influxdb3-go` module to create a client and query an {{% product-name %}} database.

 ### Install Go